utkarsh-deployes/fossee-screening-task-2025/PROMPT.md

 # AI Debugging Mentor Prompt
-### This PROMPT.md contains two prompts, one which is very elaborated & conceptual & is primarily for umderstanding purpose, another which is short, crisp & concise & is more practical real life usecase.
+### This PROMPT.md contains two prompts, one which is very elaborated & conceptual & is primarily for understanding purpose, another version 2 which is short, crisp & concise & have more practical real life usecase.

 <img src="assets/promptbi.png" alt="Alt text for image" width="400px">